“A little knowledge is a dangerous thing. So is a lot.” – ‘Albert Einstein’/Encyclopedia Britannica.

 With Knowledge Base, articles can be created, managed, and reported on from one location.
 Knowledge Managers have the ability to speed up information processing with the help of a streamlined Q&A user interface and a quick-to-access archive of articles, while administrators can take advantage of a configurable dashboard section that provides a place to set up relevant web parts.
 And security can be easily configured with SharePoint security trimming.
 In short, real knowledge and the innovation it inspires have gone into the latest release of Knowledge Base for SharePoint.

-All of which brings us conveniently back to the original question: Is too much knowledge a dangerous thing?
+All of this brings us conveniently back to the original question: Is too much knowledge a dangerous thing?

 With everything considered, it could be said that the existence of “too much” knowledge depends on the owner’s ability to secure and process, share and develop any particular amount of knowledge.
 If your business is currently struggling with any of those elements, you need the right solution.
 If it is amassing larger and larger amounts of data as you grow, you have a responsibility to yourself and your clients to continue creating, learning, evolving, and growing with the best solution in place to empower that process.